 On the other hand, the design of the 112N sharpener is a bit limited compared to the other sharpeners on the list.
 You can’t really reshape the axe blade with this sharpener.
 It is more suitable for blades that are in good condition but just need some honing.

 The last thing that should be mentioned in this sharpener is its handle.
 It is rubberized and easy to grip, first of all.
-The handle is large, which should allow you to hold it even if you have thick gloves on.
+The handle is large, which allowed me to hold it even while wearing thick gloves.

 5. Work Sharp Guided Field Sharpener

-And the last sharpener on our list is an excellent choice for out-in-the-wild sharpening.
+And the last sharpener on my list is an excellent choice for out-in-the-wild sharpening.
 Work Sharp’s sharpener looks like a whetstone sharpener, but it is more than that.